Sean Welsh

-Sean Welsh (born 15 March 1990) is a Scottish footballer, who plays as a midfielder for Inverness Caledonian Thistle in the Scottish Championship.
-He has previously played for Hibernian, Stenhousemuir, Stirling Albion, Partick Thistle and Falkirk.
+Sean Welsh (born 15 March 1990) is a Scottish footballer, who plays as a midfielder for The Spartans.
+He has previously played for Hibernian, Stenhousemuir, Stirling Albion, Partick Thistle, Falkirk and Inverness Caledonian Thistle.

 Career

 Hibernian

 A lifelong Hibs fan, Welsh was captain of the Hibs under-19 squad who won a league and cup double in 2008–09.
 He was awarded under 19 League Player of the Season.
 A series of injuries, including a double leg break, limited his first team chances Welsh was sent on loan spells at Stenhousemuir and Stirling Albion.
 In May 2011, Welsh agreed a new one-year contract with Hibs.

 In July 2011, Welsh was punched during a training session by teammate Martin Scott, which resulted in Welsh needing four operations to repair a fractured cheekbone.
 During one operation he suffered an infection that threatened his eyesight, but he recovered.
 Once recovered Welsh was an unused substitute on eight occasions and joined Partick Thistle on loan to play in more matches.
 After returning from his loan to Thistle, Welsh was released at the end of his contract in May 2012.